wdweeda/ARIbrain/README.md

 - `mask`: the map of logicals (not mandatory, but useful),
 - `Statmap`: the map of statistics (usually z-scores or t-values).

 The function accepts input map formats of character file names or 3D arrays.
-Therefore the minimal sintax is
+Therefore the minimal syntax is
 `ARI(Pmap, clusters)`

 ## Define clusters